m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 Hindi uses correlatives that can precede or follow the coreferent noun \citep[3.1.3]{montaut2004grammar} and relatives following the noun \citep[4.3]{montaut2004grammar}.
 Estonian and Finnish have finite relative clauses following nouns (\citep[p.
 176]{karlsson2013finnish}, \citep[p.
 256]{tauli1983standard}) and nonfinite participial modifiers preceding it \citep[Chapter 18]{karlsson2013finnish}.

-Finally, in Tamil, the divergence is caused by the treebank annotation convention for Tamil, where the label \emph{acl} is used to mark certain elements of compounds, not for the participial phrases that correspond most closely to relative clauses of other languages.\footnote{In the original HamleDT \citep{zeman2012hamledt, Ramasamy:2011:TDP:1964799.1964808} version of the Tamil treebank, these relations were labeled as CC, marking compounds (\url{http://ufal.mff.cuni.cz/~ramasamy/tamiltb/0.1/dependency_annotation.html}).
-We did not attempt to modify this labeling convention.}
+Finally, in Tamil, the divergence is caused by the treebank annotation convention for Tamil, where the label *acl* is used to mark certain elements of compounds, not for the participial phrases that correspond most closely to relative clauses of other languages. *In the original HamleDT \citep{zeman2012hamledt, Ramasamy:2011:TDP:1964799.1964808} version of the Tamil treebank, these relations were labeled as CC, marking compounds (http://ufal.mff.cuni.cz/~ramasamy/tamiltb/0.1/dependency_annotation.html).
+We did not attempt to modify this labeling convention.*

 4. Correlation (7) is formalized using \emph{obl}, which covers not only PPs and standards of comparison, but also adjunct NPs.